iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>SAM</summary>

+Version 14.6
+- Adjusted HUD Weapons text to color based on the current Aftermath level when the HUD TP Meter is turned off.

 Version 14.5.2
 - Fixed equip priority of the "town" type sets.
 They now correctly take priority while in town zones.